alexandrerays/alexandrerays.github.io/README.md

 ## Data Science Portfolio:

-### 1. Bike Sharing Demand - Forecast use of a city bikeshare system
+### 1. Bike Sharing Demand

 This project was my capstone of the Machine Learning Engineer nanodegree course.
+The main idea is to forecast use of a city bikeshare system.
 The initial proposal can be found [here](https://github.com/alexandrerays/machine-learning-engineer-nanodegree/blob/master/capstone_proposal/proposal.pdf) and the project repository can be found [here](https://github.com/alexandrerays/machine-learning-engineer-nanodegree/tree/master/capstone)

 ## My HackerRank's page can be found [here](https://www.hackerrank.com/alexandrerays)